 YTRWALG determines the alignment of table data cells within a table row.
-It is generated into tags within any pregenerated skeletons:
+It is generated into tags within any pre-generated skeletons:

-If NONE is specified, the ALIGN attribute is not generated for the HTML tag, and browsers assumes the default value of LEFT.
+If \NONE is specified, the ALIGN attribute is not generated for the [assign the value for TD in your book] HTML tag, and browsers assumes the default value of LEFT.